 I remember most of my HSC year in the form of little to-do lists jotted down on brick pink post-it notes.
-They were usually short, badly organised and I rewrote them at least 3 times a day, but hey – any list is a good list, right?
+They were usually short, badly organised and I rewrote them at least 3 times a day, but hey – they were still effective to-do lists, right?

-When it comes to writing to-do lists there are heaps of ways to go about it, but for awesome, effective to-do lists you need to know how to do it right.
+When it comes to writing to-do lists there are heaps of ways to go about it, but for awesome, effective ones you need to know how to do them right.
 This article will teach you exactly how to make effective to-do lists so that not only do your lists look way better, you’ll actually get things done!

 - Exam study